DanielCoutoVale/Dependencies/IP-verbs.md

 An IP analysis results in a more stable syntagma-structure mapping.
 Here we see an attributive clause embedded in a verbal group, which means we rank a clause *possibile est* down to the word rank, so that we can take it as an alternative option to the auxiliary verb *potest*.
 For this to be achieved, a small class of adjectives needs to be either manually created or automatically learned based on the lemmata.
 This class should include modal adjectives such as *possibile* (*possible*), *impossibile* (*impossible*), and *necesse* (*necessary*) as well as truth adjectives such as *verum* (*true*) and *falsum* (*false*).

-There are four grammatical structures in this dependency tree and we can be represent them graphically in the following way:
+There are four grammatical structures in this dependency tree and we can represent them graphically in the following way:

 #### Groups